Azure/azure-sdk-for-net/sdk/networkcloud/Azure.ResourceManager.NetworkCloud/src/autorest.md

         'principalId',
         'applicationId'
       ];
+  # CodeGen don't support some definitions in v4 & v5 common types, here is an issue https://github.com/Azure/autorest.csharp/issues/3537 opened to fix this problem
+  - from: v5/types.json
+    where: $.definitions
+    transform: >
+      delete $.Resource.properties.id.format;
   # `delete` transformations are to remove APIs/methods that result in Access Denied for end users.
   - remove-operation: BareMetalMachines_CreateOrUpdate
   - remove-operation: BareMetalMachines_Delete